BellowingButcher/BellowingButcher/posts/blogLog.md

 Q: What did you learn about that helped you understand the development process?

 >

 Q: What does it mean to develop good code?

-> To me, devolping good code means that you have an efficeint way of solving the problems that you set out to face.
+> To me, developing good code means that you have an efficient way of solving the problems that you set out to face.

 Q: What does it mean to be a good developer?

+> A good developer is always in maintenance mode.
+Always finding an efficient pathway to the problem solution.

 Q: What is one thing that programmers hate doing?

+> Wasting time.